0x1eef/trip.rb/README.md

 In this example, we change that logic to pause the tracer when a new class or module is defined using "class Name" or "module Name".
-An important point to not overlook is that as the tracer runs, the tracer is suspended and resumed multiple times, and so are the class / module definitions.
+An important point to not overlook is that as the tracer runs, the tracer is suspended and resumed multiple times, and so are the class definitions.

 ```ruby
 require "trip"